RiccardoPazzi/Santorini-game/README.md

 - Controller 78,9% line coverage

 Notes for the execution:
-In the Deliverables folder there's Client-Client.jar and Server-Server.jar It's possible to run them both just by double clicking but to see what is happening on the server-side of the application it's recommended to run the server jar using the command line (debug messages will be shown).
+The executables are Client-Client.jar and Server-Server.jar
+It's possible to run them both just by double clicking but to see what is happening on the server-side of the application it's recommended to run the server jar using the command line (debug messages will be shown).